nonickid/Python-Playground-write-up/README.md

 The hashed password is known: **'dxeedxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'**.

-After analyzing mentioned functions our final code for getting connor password is:
+After analyzing mentioned functions our final code for getting Connor's password is:

 ```
 import string